Skip to content

 Cervical Radiculopathy Treatment Guide

-Cervical Radiculopathy Treatment in Winnipeg: Your Complete Evidence-Based Recovery Guide Expert Chiropractic Care for Pinched Nerves & Neck Pain Radiating Down the Arm If you’re experiencing neck pain that radiates down your arm, numbness in your fingers, or weakness in your hand, you may have cervical radiculopathy (commonly known as a pinched nerve in the neck).
-At our Winnipeg chiropractic clinic, Dr. Christopher Notley provides evidence-based treatment for cervical radiculopathy.… Read More »Cervical Radiculopathy Treatment Guide
+Cervical Radiculopathy Treatment in Winnipeg: Your Complete Recovery Guide Expert Chiropractic Care for Pinched Nerves & Neck Pain Radiating Down the Arm If you’re dealing with neck pain that shoots down your arm, numbness in your fingers, or weakness in your hand, you might have cervical radiculopathy—a pinched nerve in the neck.
+At our Winnipeg chiropractic clinic, Dr. Christopher Notley provides treatment based on current research that helps most patients… Read More »Cervical Radiculopathy Treatment Guide

 What to Do After a Car Accident in Winnipeg: MPI, Injuries, and Chiropractic Care